Tomahawkd/JFlowInspector/README.md

 ## History
 Inspired by [CICFlowMeter](https://github.com/ahlashkari/CICFlowMeter), the project originally is forked to [CICFlowMeter Mk.6](https://github.com/Tomahawkd/CICFlowMeter-Mk.6).
-After a massive code refactor, CICFlowMeter Mk.6 is able to use to extract more features, not only the TCP features but also HTTP features.
+After a massive code refactor, CICFlowMeter Mk.6 is able to extract more features, not only the TCP features but also HTTP features.

 To read HTTP data from TCP stream, CICFlowMeter Mk.6 is refactored again to add the ability to